 The length of your recovery also has a big effect on the amount of pain and suffering award that you will receive.
 If your recovery will take (or has taken) 2 years, then you will be found to have experienced greater suffering and pain than if your recovery took only 3-6 months.
 As a general rule, a longer length of recovery would be expected to increase your total pain and suffering award.

-In car and motorcycle accident cases, the amount of damage to your car, truck or other vehicle may affect the amount of a pain and suffering award you can expect to receive.
-If your car has a slight dent result from an accident, a jury is unlikely to be persuaded that you suffered a major injury and you can expect a smaller monetary award than if your car was crushed and totaled in an accident, your lawyer would be able to establish through expert testimony that there was in fact a clear and unmistakable “mechanism of injury.”
+In car and motorcycle accident cases, the amount of damage to your car, truck, or other vehicle may affect the amount of a pain and suffering award you can expect to receive.
+If your car has a slight dent in the rear from an accident, a jury is unlikely to be persuaded that you suffered a major injury and you can expect a small monetary award.
+If, on the other hand, your car was crushed and totaled in an accident, your lawyer would be able to establish through expert testimony that there was in fact a clear and unmistakable “mechanism of injury.”
 A jury would be persuaded that you were seriously injured in the accident and award you a large sum of money.